gottacodeemall/istenitcwebsite/README.md

 +better animation effects

 things to be done
-+add a gallery
++add a parallax scrolling
-+add parallax using jquery carousel
++add gallery using jquery carousel
 +add sticky header
 +add smooth scrolling
 +add preloader

 problems faced
--materialize.css colliding with bootstrap
+-materialize.css(used in forms for contact us in the past website) colliding with bootstrap

 =karthik Ammanamanchi